erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 **If both HEIs support EWP workflow already:**

-   * As was said before, it would be very difficult to support both workflows for a single mobility, so - at first - we advise to support EWP workflow for *new mobilities* only.
+   * As was said before, it would be challenging to support both workflows for a single mobility, so - at first - we advise supporting EWP workflow for *new mobilities* only.
 If sending coordinators were allowed to create new nominations in the Receiving Web App, then they should be advised to not do that any longer - they should now create nominations in their own